buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_AudioVisualApplianceTypeReceiver.md

 # Pset_AudioVisualApplianceTypeReceiver

 An audio-visual receiver is a device that switches audio and/or video from multiple sources, including external sources connected from ports and internal aggregated sources.
-HISTORY: Added in IFC4.
+HISTORY: Added in <!-- end of definition -->IFC4.